Server-Side Operations With Java & Oracle

 The source code can be found here: https://github.com/ag-grid/ag-grid-server-side-oracle-example

 When designing a grid based application, one of the key considerations is how much data needs to be sent from the server to the client.
 As a developer using ag-Grid you won't need to switch between grids based on the answer to this question, instead just select the appropriate Row Model used by the grid.

 Client-Side Row Model

 The simplest approach is to send all row data to the browser in response to a single request at initialisation.
 For this use case the Client-Side Row Model has been designed.

 This scenario is illustrated below where 10,000 records are loaded directly into the browser:

-However many real world applications contain much larger data sets, often involving millions of records.
+However many real world applications contain much larger datasets, often involving millions of records.
 In this case it simply isn't feasible to load all the data into the browser in one go.
-Instead data will somehow need to be lazy-loaded as required and then purged to limit the memory footprint in the browser?
+Instead data will need to be lazy-loaded as required and then purged to limit the memory footprint in the browser.

-The following diagram shows the approach used by the Server-side Row Model.
-Here there are 10 million records, however the number of records is only constrained by the limits of the server-side:
+The following diagram shows the approach used by the Server-Side Row Model.
+Here there are 10 million records, however the number of records is only constrained by the limits of the server:

 The browser will never run out of heap space as the grid will automatically purge out-of-range records.